waynegraham/registry.clir.org/_projects/2010-discovering-the-johns-hopkins-public-health-collect.md

 ---
 layout: project
-title: "Discovering the Johns Hopkins Public Health Collections: A Major Resource for Research, Teaching, and Policy-making"
+title: Discovering the Johns Hopkins Public Health Collections: A Major Resource for Research, Teaching, and Policy-making
 ---